lawik/notes/Blog - Unpacking Elixir - Web Framework.md

 Typically you start a Phoenix project using `mix phx.new` which generates a project that you then own.
 Sure, you have dependencies the code of which you don't own but your MyAppWeb module has macros for bringing in the necessary functions for Controllers or LiveView and you can adapt that to your way.

 I've heard multiple people go "that's a lot of files" when generating a Phoenix project and I agree, that's the impression you'll get.
 But most of the files have fairly clear purpose once you get to know them and they are there to make things explicit and hand you the reins instead of mysteriously and magically inheriting things at you.
-There are also hygiene things like gettext that you might not use in your first few projects that are there because they just ought to.[]()
+There are also hygiene things like gettext that you might not use in your first few projects that are there because they just ought to.
+And you'd be pissed if they weren't when you need them.

+### Opinionated design, or a lack thereof

+We often talk about opinionated design in web frameworks.
+The reason is generally that an opinionated design makes significant trade-offs for some cases in order to support the common case.
+Pareto principle, 80/20 rule, all that stuff.
+By providing an opinionated design you eliminate the need for many decisions and ideally provide well-proven near-optimal solutions or at least helpful simplifications.

+Phoenix is not deeply opinionated.
+It doesn't have to be.
+Erlang is incredibly opinionated at a fundamental level.
+It makes a ton of choices in the service of services as and Elixir inherited them.
+We've traded off a number of things we don't care about in a web framework to get a fantastic foundation for a web framework.
+We get concurrency b

 But really, Phoenix
 - Divergence from Rails/Django